Best Physician Assistant Mortgage Loans: 2024 Guide

 • State availability: AZ, CA, CO, FL, GA, KS, MD, MO, NE, NV, NM, NC, OK, OR, SC, TN, TX, VA, WA, WV, WI

 First Citizens will even provide financing to build your own home or refinance a property you already own.
-This lender will also require a 700 minimum credit score, an employment contract or three years of tax returns, and an FCCB account enrolled in AutoPay.
+It requires a 700 minimum credit score, an employment contract or three years of tax returns, and an FCCB account enrolled in AutoPay.

 5. The Federal Savings Bank